dmitigr/pgfe/README.md

 Extended query protocol used by Pgfe is based on prepared statements.
 In Pgfe prepared statements can be parameterized with either positional or named parameters.
-The class `Sql_string` provides functionality for constructing SQL statements, providing support for named parameters, as well as functionality for direct parameters replacement with any SQL statement to generate complex SQL expressions dynamically.
+The class `Statement` provides functionality for constructing SQL statements, providing support for named parameters, as well as functionality for direct parameters replacement with any SQL statement to generate complex SQL expressions dynamically.